MartinBanchero/mpxtractor/README.md

 #> 5 H12   " X96" 20:23:00       40357 485, 520   fluorescence
 #> 6 H12   " X96" 20:28:00       40154 485, 520   fluorescence
 ```
 At this point we have two measurements under the same layout design.
-Now we want to add the layout information to our tidy dataframe with both files.
-To do this we can use the function `combine_data_with_layout()` and store all the information in one tidy dataframe.
+Now we want to add the layout information to our tidy data frame with both files.
+To do this we can use the function `combine_data_with_layout()` and store all the information in one tidy data frame.

 ```r